MC-LARC/MC-LARC.github.io/dataset/README.md

 The metadata provides basic information about refined LARC and MC-LARC.

 ### 1. refined_LARC.csv
-This file contains *input description* and *output description* for the ARC 400 training dataset. </br>
+This file contains *"input description"* and *"output description"* for the ARC 400 training dataset. </br>

 | Field               | Description                                |
 |---------------------|--------------------------------------------|